TosbackCgusBridge-Bot/CGUs-versions/Americanmedical-id/Privacy Policy.md

 Even if you do initially choose to receive our mailings, you will have the opportunity to opt out of all further communications whenever you like.
 The means we provide for unsubscribing or opting out will take a minimum of time and effort on your part, as described above.
 Whatever method you use will remove you from our mail and email lists simultaneously, and from any other use of your personally identifiable information.
 Your request to stop receiving materials from us will be effective within 10 days after we receive the request.

-\>

 If you choose to use our gift card service to give a friend a gift card, we will ask you for your friends name and email address.
-American Medical ID stores this information for the sole purpose of the girt card.
+American Medical ID stores this information for the sole purpose of the gift card.

 Your friend may contact us at PrivacyOfficer@IdentifyYourself.com to request that we remove this information from our database.